Published Jun 14, 2023

-Fuels are organic and carbon based, they burn readily.
+Fuels are organic and carbon based so they burn readily.
 Until recently, all kilns were fuel burning; even now when we have ready access to easily fired electric kilns, many ceramists continue to use fuel-burning kilns: this kind of firing has an enduring appeal.
-Very simply, there are certain kinds of visual effects that can only be obtained from a fuel-burning kiln
+Very simply, there are certain kinds of visual effects that can only be obtained from a fuel-burning kiln.

 Fuels can be divided into solid, liquid, or gaseous.Until the late 19th century only solid fuels were available.
 Animal dung, wood, and coal are all solid fuels.
 In kilns fired with solid fuels the unburned ash residue must constantly be removed.
 Only one solid fuel - wood - finds a great deal of use among contemporary ceramists in the developed countries.
 Now most fuel-burning kilns are fueled with a liquid such as oil, or a gaseous fuel such as natural gas or propane.

 Fuel-burning kilns may be very simple structures; sawdust kilns fall in this category.
 More sophisticated fuel-burning kilns are designed around a concept of heat flow and they can be categorized in this way.
 As a result, we call the various designs updraft, crossdraft, and downdraft.